Iridic-dev/Iridic/README.md

 Our Goal is to make captivating Roblox Experiences and give Players a unique selection of Games.

-Iridic™ Assets Include the following types:
+Iridiculous™ Assets Include the following types:
 - Scripts
 - Models
 - UI Elements